w-frank/w-frank.github.io/content/stm32-vcp.md

 libraries and USB device middleware for this application.

 Open STM32 CubeIDE and start a new STM32 project.
-Select your microcontroller and/or board.
+Select your microcontroller or development board.
 Here I select the STM32F4 Discovery.

 Now in the STM32 CubeMX perspective, enable the High Speed External (HSE) clock and select Ceramic/Crystal Resonator.